 - whole eggs

-A 2017 review found that maintaining selenium levels in the body helps people avoid thyroid disease and promotes overall health.
+A 2017 review found that maintaining selenium levels in the body helps prevent thyroid disease and promotes overall health.

 Foods rich in selenium include: